natehyatt44/discord-ssprice-bot/README.md

 4. Command Execute

 `CMD [ "python", "./crypto_run.py", "-t", "AKT" ]`

-Feel free to use whatever ticker you'd like (on coin gecko) be sure to update the crypto_config.yaml
+Feel free to use whatever ticker you'd like (on coin gecko).
+Be sure to update the crypto_config.yaml.